ios-xr/iosxr-ansible/README.md

 options for NETCONF XML, raw and YDK options.
 The YDK option requires ydk-py python libraries from github.

-There are 3 different ways to access IOS-XR in local mode.
+There are 4 different ways to access IOS-XR in local mode.
-1.	**CLI console** - connect to IOS-XR console through SSH port 22 and use CLI commands.
+1.	**Console CLI** - connect to IOS-XR console through SSH port 22 and use CLI commands.
+2.	**TPNNS CLI** - connect to IOS-XR Linux shell through SSH port 57722 and use helper programs, /pkg/bin/xr_cli or /pkg/sbin/config.
-2.	**Raw NETCONF** - connect to IOS-XR console through SSH port 22 and use **netconf** CLI command to enter NETCONF interactive mode to exchange NETCONF XML construct.
+3.	**Raw NETCONF** - connect to IOS-XR console through SSH port 22 and use **netconf** CLI command to enter NETCONF interactive mode to exchange NETCONF XML construct.
-3.	**YDK NETCONF** - use the Cisco YDK API service to manage IOS-XR device through SSH port 830.
+4.	**YDK NETCONF** - use the Cisco YDK API service to manage IOS-XR device through SSH port 830.

 Managing the IOS-XR device in the remote mode required TPNNS through SSH port 57722 with the helper programs, /pkg/bin/xr_cli and /pkg/sbin/config, to deliver CLI commands and configuration to the IOS-XR, respectively.
+This remote mode connection is identical to TPNNS CLI running in local mode except for how the SSH connection is being established and where the script is run.

 # Understanding connection variants
 With different variants for local and remote modes mentioned earlier, before